Cislunar Resonant Transport and Heteroclinic Pathways: From 3:1 to 2:1 to L1: Computational and Visualization Methodologies

 Here, $\Phi_{t}(\bold{x})$ is the PCR3BP flow map of a point $\bold{x} \in \mathbb{R}^{4}$ by time $t$, $\tau(k)$ are the first return times of the points $X(k)$ as described in Section \ref{periodicOrbitCompSection}, and $\lambda$ is the $m$th root of the monodromy matrix eigenvalue corresponding to the stable or unstable manifold.
 The parameter $s \in \mathbb{R}$ is 0 at the base periodic orbit points $X(k)$ and grows larger in absolute value as the manifold moves further away from them (in terms of time-of-flight); the manifold will have two branches corresponding to $s<0$ and $s>0$ here.
 Note that $\Phi_{\tau(k)}(\bold{x})$ is \emph{not} the perigee Poincar\'e mapping $P$, as the flow propagation time $\tau(k)$ is fixed to the first return time of $X(k)$, not to the return time of the arbitrary point $\bold{x} \in \mathbb{R}^{4}$.

-Equation \eqref{invariancequationPCRTBP} can be solved recursively by expressing $W$ as a set of $m$ Taylor series depending on the integer $k \in \{0, 1, \dots, m-1\} $,
+Equation \eqref{invariancequationpcrtbp} can be solved recursively by expressing $W$ as a set of $m$ Taylor series depending on the integer $k \in \{0, 1, \dots, m-1\} $,

 where $W_{1}(k) \in \mathbb{R}^{4}$ are appropriately scaled stable or unstable eigenvectors of the periodic orbit monodromy matrix at each of its perigee passages $X(k)$.
 The $W_i(k)s^i$ for $i\ge2$ correspond to higher-order (nonlinear) terms in the stable/unstable manifold approximation that are solved recursively.
-Due to both finite truncation and radius of convergence, these series representations of $W$ will be valid only in a finite radius of validity centered at $s=0$, which can be determined by observing the error in Equation \eqref{invariancequationPCRTBP} as a function of $s$.
+Due to both finite truncation and radius of convergence, these series representations of $W$ will be valid only in a finite domain of validity $s \in (-D, D)$, where $D>0$ is the largest number for which the error in Equation \eqref{invariancequationpcrtbp} remains within a chosen tolerance for all $s \in (-D, D)$ (we chose $10^{-5}$).
 Although Equation \eqref{taylorSeries} is thus still a \emph{local} rather than global representation of the stable/unstable manifold, it yields several orders of magnitude improvement in accuracy as compared to traditional linear eigenvector-based approximations, as shown in \cite{kumar2025tools}; this in turn gives us a much larger local manifold segment requiring less propagation for globalization.

 As $\Phi_{\tau(k)}(\bold{x})$ was not the perigee Poincar\'e map, the $m$ curves parameterized by $W$ lie near but not on the perigee section of interest $\Sigma$.
 Thus, to finally compute the manifolds on the section, one simply numerically integrates fine grids of points from the domains of validity of those curves either backwards or forwards to the section.
 Then, further applications of the perigee Poincar\'e map $P$ either forwards or backwards in time are used to globalize the full unstable and stable manifolds respectively.
 Using the series $W$ in combination with $P$, one can in fact define a function $W_{p}(k,s): \{ 0, \dots, m-1\} \times \mathbb{R} \rightarrow \Sigma$ which is valid for \emph{all} $s \in \mathbb{R}$ and parameterizes the \emph{global} stable or unstable manifold of the periodic orbit on $\Sigma$.